mallocator/Elasticsearch-Exporter/README.md

 # Changelog

 ## 1.1.2
-* Process will now observe available memory and wait for writes to go through before fetching more data.
+* Process will now observe available memory and wait for writes to go through before fetching more data (if gc is available).
+* Removed check for target files (which was non sense)

 ## 1.1.1
 * Fixed a bug that would prevent the script from terminating